openflighthpc/build.openflighthpc.org/docs/source/environment/openflighthpc-manage-reference.rst

 - ``rerunnable``: A boolean flag used to determine if it's safe to rerun a script.
 - ``description``: A description of the script.
 - ``stages``: A tag used for grouping when the script should run.

-Additionally, any lines that start ``#FLIGHT`` will be considered metadata and imported as key/value pairs.

 Show Scripts
 ^^^^^^^^^^^^